 - “principally resident” - they are in Guernsey for 182 days or more in a tax year, or are in Guernsey for 91 days or more in a tax year and have spent 730 days or more in Guernsey over the four prior tax years;

-- "solely resident" - they are in Guernsey for 91 days or more in a tax year, or are in Guernsey for 35 days are more in a tax year and have spent 365 days or more in Guernsey over the four prior tax years, and in either case have not spent 91 days or more in any other jurisdiction in the tax year; or
+- “solely resident” - they are in Guernsey for 91 days or more in a tax year, or are in Guernsey for 35 days or more in a tax year and have spent 365 days or more in Guernsey over the four prior tax years, and in either case have not spent 91 days or more in any other jurisdiction in the tax year; or

-- "resident only"- they would be treated as sole resident in a tax year, but they have spent 91 days or more in another jurisdiction for that tax year.
+- “resident only” – they would be treated as solely resident in a tax year, but they have spent 91 days or more in another jurisdiction for that tax year.

 Individuals that are within any of the above will pay Guernsey tax on their worldwide income, although foreign tax relief is available.

 However, individuals that are “resident only” can elect to pay a standard charge of £40,000.
 Where an individual elects for the standard charge, that individual is exempt from Guernsey income tax on their worldwide income, but would still have to pay tax on any Guernsey-source income.

 Allowances and deductions

 A Guernsey resident individual can elect for a cap on their income tax liability.
-Elections can be made for a liability cap of £110,000 to apply for an individual or couple on non-Guernsey-source income, and the cap can be increased to £220,000 if an election is made for the cap to apply to an individual or couples' worldwide income.
+Elections can be made for a liability cap of £130,000 to apply for an individual or couple on non-Guernsey source income, and the cap can be increased to £260,000 if an election is made for the cap to apply to an individual or couples’ worldwide income.
 However, income arising on Guernsey real property and certain Guernsey pension payments are generally not subject to the cap.